bgrissin/storageos_demo/README.md

     $ sed -i.bak -e  's:^\(\ \+\)"$unshare" -m -- nohup:\1"$unshare" -m --propagation shared -- nohup:'  /etc/init.d/docker
     $ service docker restart

-Now create your swarm cluster
+Now create a swarm cluster using the 2 AWS instances you just created.
+On the first AWS instance run this swarm init

     $ docker swarm init

-take the output from your docker swarm init output provided to the other node and join that node to this master
+Copy the output from your docker swarm init output provided to the other node and join that node to this master

     $ docker swarm join --token SWMTKN-1-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx  <ip_addr of swarm master>:2377